kaliberjs/theming/readme.md

 </ThemesProvider>
 ```

+If you'd like your themed components to use another `colorScheme` than the default one you can wrap your component in a `div` with the relevant `colorScheme` class, just make sure not to nest those divs because there be dragons (it'll cause problems).

-You should avoid providinig the legacy theme to a ThemeProvider.
-This probably means you are nesting themes, which might cause trouble if your not using CSS modules.
+*👉 To keep things simple, you should probably also avoid providing the legacy theme to a ThemeProvider.
+It'll work, but it could lead to strange situations where you can switch themes, but not colorSchemes (because you cannot nest those).*

 ## Example

-`themes/contrastTheme.css`
+*👉 For a more complete example, check the example directory in the Github repo.*

+`themes/contrast.css`
 ```css
 .color {
   color: var(--color-gray-100);